imba-tjd/mingw64ccompiler/Readme.md

 * numpy: mt19937.h:27:1: error: multiple storage classes in declaration specifiers
 * scipy: BLAS & LAPACK libraries need to be installed
 * pyodbc: it sets MSVC-specific args in setup.py
+* pytorch extension: when *IS_WINDOWS*, all compiler related code is set to use MSVC

 ## Reference